kristopher-h/vim-liq/README.rst

 vim-liq
 =======

-vim-liq is a vim client for the Language Server Protocoli(LSP). vim-liq stands for something along the lines of vim "Language IQ", "Lingustic Intelligence".
+vim-liq is a vim client for the Language Server Protocol (LSP). vim-liq stands for something along the lines of vim- "Language IQ" or "Lingustic Intelligence".

 Development Status
 ------------------

-This project is in an early alpha state and is may not be suitable for general use.
+This project is in an early alpha state and may not be suitable for general use.
 But for those willing to tinker a bit it might be worth a try :-).

 The following high level, LSP, features have support: